Mihso/project-beta/README.md

 Sales person and sales should have a connection with each other.
 - One sales person can be a part of multiple sales.
 - a sale can only be associated with one sales person.

+Pollers:
+- allow for connection between both sales and service microservices to inventory microservice.

 ## Service microservice